dogmaticcentral/progesterone/README.md

 ## TODO

+* Some files still have 'human', 'mouse', 'ESR1' or 'PGR' etc hardcoded.
+Move to command line.
+* Pull all  reference choices (reference assemblies, reference species for the alignment) in a single place
-Get rid of CrossModule.py and use cmmodule directly.
+* Get rid of CrossModule.py and use cmmodule directly.